kderme/gsoc/blog/blog-sqlite.md

 ```
 Our implementation is very similar to the `async` library and it was influenced by it a lot and in fact we initially tried to use it instead.
 The difference is that in `async` the thread lives only for the duration of the execution of the IO action and cannot return the result without dying.
 In our case we want a thread which continues to live.
 Another package called `immortal` (http://hackage.haskell.org/package/immortal) provides similar functionality, but it is more general purpose and doesn't directly facilitate us.

 As you may have noticed our implementation is not limited to SQLite or dbs, but it is built to be a lot more general.
 We have implemented it as a different package called `async-queue` and plan to publish on Hackage.
 We have also forked Persistent and adopted it to use this package.
 We believe it can be easily ported to other Haskell datastores which support SQLite.
-(Stevan: links to async-queue github repo and persistent PR?)
+A simple version of the implementation, which does not need to fork persistent but builds on top of it and has a subset of what async-queue provides, can be found as a test example in quicktest-state-machine (TODO add link).

 It may seem that serializing writes on a thread decreases parallelism, but as we saw, SQLite doesn’t allow concurrent writes, anyway.
-Our implementation works very well with the new atomic transaction mode provided by SQLite, called ]Write-Ahead-Log](https://www.sqlite.org/wal.html) which Persistent enables by default.
+Our implementation works very well with the new atomic transaction mode provided by SQLite, called [Write-Ahead-Log](https://www.sqlite.org/wal.html) which Persistent enables by default.
 This mode enables concurrent reads, so serializing only the writes makes perfect sense.
 So our implementation achives the best possible outcome: maximizes parallelism, since it allows concurrent reads and avoids annoying Busy errors, by serialising writes in a fair, fifo queue.

 Keeping a connection for writing open is a good option for other reasons.
 In WAL mode, SQLite manages to limit a lot syncing data to disk.
 However closing the connection forces an fsync(), which we avoid. fsync() is an operation in which the content of data found in memory buffers or in page tables and caches is forced to the disk and is one of the biggest performance issues for databases.

-# Foreign Calls
+## Foreign Calls
 This approach simultaneously solves a different issue.
 Calling into foreign code has a big disadvantage: the thread cannot be interrupted.
 This can be frustrating to the user, especially when he tries to stop the execution with ^C. This is the reason why it is usually advised not to directly call into foreign code, but to fork a thread and let this thread do the foreign calls.

 (from Parallel & Concurrent Programming in Haskell):